codenart/codenart.github.io/_posts/2-css/2017-08-24-css-4-container-types.md

 In the previous tutorial, we've set size of some `div` containers using `width` and `height` properties.
 But if you try to do the same thing with an element created by `<a></a>` tags, you will see that it just doesn't work.
-It's because of the default container-Type of the `<a>` container does not allow us to set size of the container.
+It's because of the default `container type` of the `<a></a>` element does not allow us to set size of the container.

-There are 3 common container-Types:
+There are 3 common `container types`:

 - `block` containers
 - `inline` containers
 - `inline-block` containers

 `block` containers take 100% width of their parent containers by default.
-We can set size of these containers using Sizing Properties like `width` and `height`.
+We can set size of these containers using `width` and `height` properties.
 Ex: headings, paragraphs, div, nav, etc...

 `inline` containers won't take space.
 They keep their size as small as possible (just wrapping around the content inside).
 Web browsers treat these containers as texts (words).
 We can NOT set size of these containers.
 Ex: links, span, etc...

 `inline-block` containers are special.
-Web browsers treat them as texts (`inline` containers) but we can set size of these containers.
+Web browsers treat them as texts (`inline` containers) but we can also set size of these containers using `width` and `height` properties.
 Ex: buttons, images, etc...

-## Changing Type of a container
+## Changing type of a container

-If we want to provide better experience to mobile users, every anchor elements should be a little bit bigger than their default sizes (may be as big as a button) to make sure that visitors don't have to tap few times to hit a link.
+Sometimes we want to provide better experience to mobile users by making size of anchor elements a little bit bigger than default to make sure that visitors don't have to tap few times to hit a link.

 There is a CSS property called `display` which can help us to change type of containers.
 Let's create some look-like-button links. :D